 A sleep study can show how much oxygen your body gets while you’re not awake and whether you have sleep apnea.

 An electrocardiogram measures your heart’s electrical activity and shows if your heartbeat is steady and regular.

 Genetic testing can show if you have PAH because of a gene flaw and whether your family members are more likely to get it.

 Right Heart Catheterization

 If your test results point to PAH, the best way to be sure you have it is with a procedure called a right heart catheterization.
 During the test, you'll be awake but heavily sedated.
 The doctor puts a thin tube, called a catheter, into a large artery either in your neck or groin.
 They thread the tube through your body to your heart, then into the vessel that goes from the heart’s right side to your lungs, called the pulmonary artery.
 The catheter has a tiny balloon at the tip that’s blown up until it touches the walls of the artery.
 Then it measures the pressure there.

 During that procedure, you may also have another test called a vasodilator study.
 The doctor gives you a drug that relaxes your blood vessels.
 If it lowers the pressure in your pulmonary artery, vasodilator drugs might be able to help treat your PAH.

 To see how severe your PAH is, your doctor needs to see your heart and lungs in action.
-He may order an exercise test where you’ll walk on a treadmill for 6 minutes to measure how far you can go and how winded you get.
-It also helps your doctor decide how much physical activity is safe for you.
+They may order comprehensive tests to find the limits of exercise capacity and see if you need oxygen.
+It helps your doctor decide how much physical activity is safe for you.
 After you start treatment, you might take this test from time to time to see how well your plan is working.